 - Try to ascertain how many people might be at the Funeral Mass and Bereavement Luncheon following the Committal Service.

 - Make sure our parish office has the contact information for the person of contact for the deceased.

 The Mass of Christian Burial is normally scheduled at Saint Lawrence for 10:00 am so that the Funeral Mass and Bereavement Luncheon has concluded prior to the dismissal of Notre Dame Academy.

-The Pastor or Pastoral Associate are willing to meet with the family prior to a death and help make arrangements for the Funeral Liturgy.
+The Pastor or Pastoral Associate is willing to meet with the family prior to death and help make arrangements for the Funeral Liturgy.
 This helps the family at the time of death and removes some of the pressure of detail when our minds might be distracted by the death and all the other funeral preparations.

-Please be assured of our constant support, help and consolation as we assist you with the details of a proper Christian Funeral for your loved one.
+Please be assured of our constant support, help, and consolation as we assist you with the details of a proper Christian Funeral for your loved one.